thirdtank/brut/doc-src/javascript.md

       #transform = "upper"

 Now, we want to know when `transform` changes.
 Normally, you'd implement `attributeChangedCallback` and check its `name` parameter.
-`BaseCustomElement` allows you to do this more directly by created a `xxxChangedCallback` method for each attribute in `observedAttributes` that you want to know about.
+`BaseCustomElement` allows you to do this more directly by creating a `xxxChangedCallback` method for each attribute in `observedAttributes` that you want to know about.
 For `transform`, that means implementing `transformChangedCallback`:

       transformChangedCallback({newValue}) {